Day trips to France and Belgium

 Visit www.dekust.be for more inspirational ideas and fabulous holiday experiences.

-If you’re thinking of heading across to France for the day, stop to explore the Pas de Calais area and find the wealth of gentle and diverse pleasures that make this a perfect spot for a day trip from Kent.
+If you’re thinking of heading across to France from Kent for the day, stop to explore the Pas de Calais area and find the wealth of gentle and diverse pleasures that make this a perfect spot for a day trip to France from Kent.
 Interwoven with history and lined with silky beaches, dunes and dramatic cliffs, Pas-de-Calais is the hidden gem of France.
 It’s edged by the Cote d’Opale (White Coast), named for the way it reflects the light on the 120km between Calais and Berck-sur-Mer.

 It’s strange to think that such a peaceful area, with its rolling hills, canals, Flemish-favoured towns and family-friendly beaches, has been a battleground both between the English and French, and later during the World Wars, but reminders speckle the coast in moss-covered concrete bunkers, fascinating museums and the poignant Etaples war cemetery.
 Yet it’s not just all about history - Pas-de-Calais is a great place for walking, water sports, eating, drinking and exploring these beautiful and appealing towns.